zochwar/n64swap/README.md

 A slightly over-engineered Nintendo 64 Byte Swapper

 ## Usage
-n64swap <filename> [outputfile]
+n64swap \<filename\> [outputfile]

-The simplest usage is `n64swap file.v64`, this will convert your file to a Big-Endian (.z64) rom You can optionally add the output filename as the second argument
+The simplest usage is `n64swap file.v64`, this will convert your file to a Big-Endian (.z64) rom.\
+You can optionally add the output filename as the second argument.

 There are also some option flags available
 * -r, --romtype <ROMTYPE>